 There are so many cat food options out there to feed your cat.
 But not all of the choices hold the same lifestyle or nutritional benefits.
 Each of these factors, from convenience to nutritional analysis, are important considerations when looking at types of cat foods.
-Here we explain the pros and cons to feeding canned vs. dry cat food to help you choose which is ultimately best for your pet and you.
+Here we explain the pros and cons of feeding canned vs. dry cat food to help you choose which is ultimately best for your pet and you.

 For Convenience: Dry Cat Food